All grant applications are now closed.

 Report for Awarded Grants

 For awarded grants, we would like a report within 6 months.
 If your project completion date should extend beyond 6 months, please file a report that explains the circumstances of this delay and the progress to date.
-For more details, please see our LCCF Report Guidelines.
+Grant reports have been moved to an online form and will be e-mailed to grant recipients.
+You can see a sample grant report here.